fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 OHB extension to reflect the changed value(s).
 If another MDD along the media path makes additional changes to the RTP header and the original value is not already present in the OHB, the MDD must extend the OHB by adding the changed value to the OHB.
-So as to properly preserve original RTP header values, an MDD MUST NOT change a value already present in the OHB extension.
+To properly preserve original RTP header values, an MDD MUST NOT change a value already present in the OHB extension.